Take responsibility for

 Participation in recognised sustainability standards

 KanAm Grund Group has been working in the sustainability space for more than a decade.
 For example, the KanAm Grund Group has been a member of the US Green Building Council since 2009.
 Since March 2020, KanAm Grund has been a signatory to the United Nations Principles for Responsible Investment (UN PRI), which are supported by the United Nations.
 As an international real estate company, we are proud to underline our strong focus on incorporating environmental and social issues as well as corporate governance into our corporate and investment process.
-Most recently, in January 2021, the KanAm Grund Group joined the ECORE (ESG Circle of Real Estate) industry initiative.
-The initiative was founded at the beginning of 2020 to develop a practical management tool at the property portfolio and property level and to share best-practice approaches.
-The participants now include around 40 European portfolio managers and the ZIA and BVI associations.
 In addition, the company joined the BVI guidelines for sustainable real estate portfolio management, which take into account economic, environmental and social issues at portfolio level and provide recommendations for sustainability considerations at portfolio level.

 The KanAm Grund Group also participated in a green rating by GRESB (Global Real Estate Sustainability Benchmark) for the first time in 2020 with the LEADING CITIES INVEST open-ended real estate fund, achieving Green Star Status on the first attempt.
 GRESB is a globally recognised evaluation system for the sustainability performance of real estate portfolios.
 The notable advantage of the GRESB rating compared to the certification of individual properties – such as DGNB, LEED or BREEAM, for example, or group solutions provided by suppliers – is that GRESB can be used to neutrally measure the sustainability of entire portfolios.